 Manually checking for broken links is tedious, and automated solutions like those used by WordPress plugins can be very taxing on a system.
 If you think about what is trying to be done, the machine needs to:

-Because of this, we recommend using a tool like the Broken Link Checker within Local so that it’s not running on the production site and competing for resources with the requests made by your end users.
+Because of this, we recommend using a tool like the Link Checker within Local so that it’s not running on the production site and competing for resources with the requests made by your end users.

 Additionally, because this is running on your offline machine, you don’t risk exposing new content to the world before it’s been published.

-Remember that Local’s Broken Link Checker has to open each page of a site and verify that each link points to an active target.
+Remember that Local’s Link Checker has to open each page of a site and verify that each link points to an active target.

 Depending on the hardware of the machine and the size of the site, this can take quite a while.